Cezero/dnd_tools/packages/shared/docs/feature-system/backend-implementation.md

 **Bulk Operations**: Creates multiple progressions with relationships in single transaction **Update Operations**: Deletes old data and creates new data in single transaction

 **Transaction Pattern**: The system uses database transactions to ensure data consistency when creating or updating complex feature structures.
-Each transaction creates the main entity first, then creates all related entities with proper foreign key references.
+Each transaction creates the main entity first, then creates all related entities (feature entities with conditions and formula params) with proper foreign key references.
 This ensures that if any part of the operation fails, the entire operation is rolled back, maintaining data integrity.

 ### **Formula Integration**